Filming the Unfilmable

 This course is focused on exploring and developing the dramatic and creative writing techniques plus the critical thought required to enable screenwriters to adapt a range of source material into a format suitable for screen production.
-The student will develop a screenplay suitable for production and filming.
+The student will develop a screenplay suitable for production and filming in the following semester.
 The first half of the course will focus on creative techniques and in-roads for developing style and content.
-The second half will focus on script production, subject choices, and structure.
+The second half will focus on script production, subject choices and structure.
 Students are expected to view/read the range of material suggested plus bring awareness to the group of material from their own cultures and cinematic heritage.

 Prerequisites and other requirements

 Students to have read some material from the list of suggested authors.

 THOULESS, Robert H. Straight and Crooked Thinking.
 London: Pan Books, 1974.
 220 s.
 ISBN 0-330-24127-3.

 EAGLETON, Terry.
 Literary Theory.
 Oxford: Basil Blackwell, 1989.
 VIII, 244 s.
 ISBN 0-631-13259-7.

 BROOK, Peter.
 The Empty Space.
 London: Pelican Books, 1988.
 157 s.
 ISBN 0-14-02.1415-1.

 PETER, John Desmond.
 Vladimir’s Carrot.
 London: Methuen. x, 372 s.
 1988.
 ISBN 0-413-18530-3.